Student Loan Repayment Schedule

 - Private student loans

-Stafford Loan Repayment
+Direct or Stafford Loan Repayment

 Stafford loans are subdivided into two categories, subsidized and unsubsidized.
 “Subsidized” means the federal government will pay the interest that accrues on the principal balance while the student is in college or in any type of authorized deferment.
 “Unsubsidized” means the borrower is responsible for any interest that accrues.
 Repayment terms are similar for both types of Stafford loans.
 Repayment usually begins 6 months after graduation, and lasts 10 years, but can be longer depending on the type of repayment plan selected.
 It is important to note that selecting a longer repayment term will result in paying more money over the life of loan.